 Recipients may receive awards ranging from a certificate of merit to a cash award of up to $2,000.

-The work must have been published during the 2012 or 2013 calendar year.
-For the 2014 awards, all calendar year 2012 publications and any 2013 publications whose nominations are postmarked by the February 26, 2014 nomination deadline will be eligible.
-In the case of journals, when the journal enumeration lags behind the publication date, the Committee will consider the date of the issue's appearance as the publication date.
+The work must have been published during the 2013 or 2014 calendar year.
+For the 2015 awards, all calendar year 2013 publications and any 2014 publications whose nominations are postmarked by the January 9, 2015 nomination deadline will be eligible.
+In the case of continually updated websites, when a new version or update is nominated for the award, the Committee will consider the latest date published on the site as the publication date.

-This Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories, "Honorary", "Student", "Retired", and "Unemployed").
-Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2012 or 2013) and the year of nomination (2014).
+This Award is available to ARLIS/NA INDIVIDUAL members only (including special Individual membership categories such as "Honorary", "Student", "Retired", and "Unemployed").
+Author(s) must have been an Individual ARLIS/NA member during both the year of publication (2013 or 2014) and the year of nomination (2015).
 Membership records held by the ARLIS/NA national headquarters will be consulted in the event of any questions regarding membership.

 ELIGIBLE for consideration:

 Electronic publications to be considered for the Award may be nominated by self-nomination, nomination by a colleague, or nomination by the Sub-Committee.
 A completed Award Application (see link above) must accompany each nomination.